tommie/tommie.github.io/_posts/2024-08-13-xfce-gnome-dark-mode.md

 Why is settings initialized differently from all the other interfaces?
 Well, there is [xdg-desktop-portal#1358](https://github.com/flatpak/xdg-desktop-portal/pull/1358) which would make it work the same.

+### Update: GitHub #1358

+@smcv [explained](https://github.com/flatpak/xdg-desktop-portal/pull/1358#issuecomment-2288489933) that the new backend `portals.conf` files actually are per-desktop environment, because the prefix (marked as asterisk in the synopsis) actually match against desktop name.
+He filed Debian bug [#1050802](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1050802) for it a year ago.
+And it is in `xfce4-session` [since version 4.18.4](https://gitlab.xfce.org/xfce/xfce4-session/-/tags/xfce4-session-4.18.4).
+Unfortunately, Ubuntu's `xfce4-session` is [at 4.18.3](https://packages.ubuntu.com/noble/xfce4-session).
+Unlucky, I guess.

+Debian Testing (Trixie) has 4.18.4.
+So I filed Ubuntu bug [2076999](https://bugs.launchpad.net/ubuntu/+source/xfce4-session/+bug/2076999) to ask for a backport or upgrade.

 ## Conclusion